markusramsak/extension2contenttypemapper/README.md

 Don't forget to change the namespace and file paths.

 My name is Ing.
 Markus Ramšak.
-I am from Kärnten and a PHP software developer since 2006.
+I am from Austria and a PHP software developer since 2006.

 My homepage: https://wowdas.at